Tips for Visiting the Vatican

 The walled enclave encompasses just over 100 acres within the city of Rome.

 As the center of the Roman Catholic Church, the Vatican hosts up to five million visitors each year at its St. Peter's Basilica and Square, museums, and Sistine Chapel.
 The Vatican actually runs as a separate sovereign state, located in a walled enclave within Rome.
 It is the smallest country in the world with just over 100 acres, about one-eighth the size of New York’s Central Park.
 An absolute monarchy governs the Vatican with the pope at its head.
-The Vatican puts out its own newspaper, stamps, license plates, flag, and anthem.
+The Vatican puts out its own newspaper, stamps, license plates, flag, and has its own anthem.

 Millions of visitors descend upon the Vatican throughout the year.
 Visitors can spend the day viewing the extensive art collection in the Vatican Museums, stand in awe of the magnificent ceiling in the Sistine Chapel, visit St. Peter's Basilica, and even attend Mass in St. Peter's Square.